bernskioldmedia/ilmenite-olark/Readme.md

 The plugin works out of the box with minimal settings.
 Visit the settings page after installation and activation to add your Olark Site ID and activate the chat box and localization support as desired.

 ## Translations
-Included in the package are translations for the following languages (apart from English):
+Included in the package are translations for the following languages:

+- English
 - Swedish

 A complete *.pot* file is available in the *translations/* directory.
 If you use and translate this little plugin, please send us the translation so it can be included!